eduflow/audio.peergrade.th/README.md

 * Mediatomb

 Then it runs all the things, except Soundflower.
-To get Soundflower to works its magic go to `System Preferences > Sound`, and then under the `Output` pane, choose _Soundflower 2ch_ as your output.
+To get Soundflower to work its magic go to _System Preferences > Sound_, and then under the _Output_ pane, choose _Soundflower 2ch_ as your output.

-Your speakers stop playing -- don't worry!
+Your speakers should now stop playing -- don't worry!
 That is all part of the plan.
 They'll come back on when you set your output back to _Internal Speakers_.
 But for now, leave it on _Soundflower (2ch)_.